-Just as morally ambiguous as he always been, of course!
-Snape is the grey.
+Just as morally ambiguous as he has always been, of course!
+Snape is the gray.

 As I said at the beginning, if he is as bad as he seems, then all he amounts to is a lesser version of Voldemort and why would we need what is essentially two of the same character?
 On the other hand, if he goes around making the noble sacrifices that some think he has made and will continue to make, then his heroism would almost overshadow Harrys own.
 Very few people are allowed to overshadow the hero of the story.
 In either case, he becomes much less interesting and probably a little out of character.
 I think it is much more likely that he will remain the same intriguing character that he has been throughout the series.

-I find it interesting that even the Half-Blood Prince attests to Snape’s greyness.
-The Prince helps Harry become top of his class in Potions and he saves Ron’s life, but he also knows several nasty little spells which he passes down to an unwitting Harry.
+I find it interesting that even the Half-Blood Prince attests to Snape’s grayness.
+The Prince helps Harry become top of his class in Potions and he saves Ron’s life, but he also knows several nasty little spells that he passes down to an unwitting Harry.
 A thoroughly interesting character just like Snape.
 You’ll notice that Tom Riddle’s diary charms and deceives.
 It does a lot to harm Harry and very little (if anything) to help him.
-True, the diary had a piece of Voldemort’s soul and the Potions textbook was merely a book that Snape had written in as a teenager, but there were certain similarities in the way Harry viewed both objects.
+True, the diary had a piece of Voldemort’s soul, and the Potions textbook was merely a book that Snape had written in as a teenager, but there are certain similarities in the way Harry viewed both objects.